-15 On the Connections Setup / WAN page, create a WAN connection, move the SIP switch to the right on the Advanced / IGMP/ALG/Passthrough page, connect an Ethernet cable between a LAN port of the router and the IP phone.
+14 On the Connections Setup / WAN page, create a WAN connection, move the SIP switch to the right on the Advanced / IGMP/ALG/Passthrough page, connect the phone cable between a LAN port of the router and the IP phone.
 Specify SIP parameters on the IP phone and configure it to obtain an IP address automatically (as DHCP client).